EverythingSuckz/TG-FileStreamBot/README.md

 ## Setting up things

-If you're locally hosting, create a file named `.env` in the root directory and add all the variables there.
+If you're locally hosting, create a file named `fsb.env` in the root directory and add all the variables there.
+You may check the `fsb.sample.env`.
 An example of `fsb.env` file:

 ```sh